robertsatwork/git_stuff/git_reference.md

 even though the visual interface will be different.

-# Gtilab workflows & general best practices
+# Gitlab workflows & general best practices

 The gitlab website offers a means to view git repository files, edit in-browser, open issues and link to branches, submit and process merge requests, etc.
 It's a very user-friendly method of interacting with a git repository overall.